Killian Miller: Later career

 During the early 1820s Miller held the position of Master in Chancery, a judicial position in the New York Court of Chancery.
 In addition, he served as Livingston's Postmaster.

 He served as Livingston's Town Clerk from 1823 to 1828, and Town Supervisor from 1829 to 1830.

 Miller served as member of the New York State Assembly in 1825 and 1828 and was a member of the National Republican Party, the faction of former Democratic-Republicans who supported John Quincy Adams and opposed Andrew Jackson and Martin Van Buren.
 He moved to Hudson, New York in 1833 and continued the practice of law.
 Miller became a Whig when the party was founded in the 1830s.

 Miller served as Columbia County Clerk from 1837 to 1840.
 He was Secretary of the Columbia County Board of Canvassers from 1838 to 1840.
 (The Board of Canvassers was the body responsible for overseeing the conduct of elections and counting of ballots.)

 In 1841 Miller ran unsuccessfully for the New York State Senate, losing to Erastus Corning.
 From 1845 to 1846 he was one of Hudson's representatives on the Columbia County Board of Supervisors.

 Miller was also active in several businesses, including serving on the board of directors of the Hudson and Boston Railroad.

 Congressional career

-He was elected as an Opposition Party candidate to the 34th Congress (March 4, 1855 – March 3, 1857).
+He was elected as a Whig candidate to the 34th Congress (March 4, 1855 – March 3, 1857).
 Miller was elected as an opponent of extending slavery.
 Serving in Congress at the end of the Whig Party and the founding of the Republican Party, Miller often sided with opponents of the Franklin Pierce administration, including old-line Whigs, newly-identified Republicans, and the Know Nothing movement.
 He did not run for reelection in 1856 and resumed his law practice.